YonatanKof/wwape-next/content/post/target-audience.md

 ### Review Customer Base

 Though this one is relevant only to a working business, and it’s quite obvious.
-An easy way to see the target audience current situation is just review who drives your sales, which group uses the product the most, or who are the ones who sign the contracts.
+An easy way to see the *target audience* current situation is just review who drives your sales, which group uses the product the most, or who are the ones who sign the contracts.
 It could be just as you expected, or you could be surprised.
 Either way, it's a low-hanging fruit.

-### Talk with Stakeholders <br > and People of Interest
+### Talk with Stakeholders and People of Interest

 If you’re in a working business, go and talk with stakeholders.
 If you’re not, go and talk with people of interest from this field – especially from sales.
 They can give you insight into who drives your sales or which group uses the product the most.
 This is the easiest way to see the current situation.